An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Typical properties of quantum trajectories: ergodicity and purification

 \subsubsection{Examples}

 Let us discuss some examples.
-In Sec.~\ref{exampleerg}, we already saw that \textbf{Examples 1} and \textbf{2} show purification for almost all trajectories, i.e., the time-evolving state approaches {$\ketbra{0}$ or $\ketbra{1}$}.
-For these examples, we find that $(\star\star)$ does not hold true, whereas $(\star)$ holds.
+In Sec.~\ref{exampleerg}, we already saw that \textbf{Examples 1} and \textbf{2} show purification for almost all trajectories, i.e., the time-evolved state approaches $\ketbra{0}$ or $\ketbra{1}$.
+For these examples, we find that $(\star\star)$ does not hold, whereas $(\star)$ holds.